xLightsSequencer/xLights/README.txt

 ---------------------------------
-   -- enh (kevin)  Add 'circular swirl' to warp effect -- bug (kevin)  Fix issues with warp effect panel 2018.16 June 17, 2018
+   -- enh (kevin)  Add 'circular swirl' to warp effect -- bug (kevin)  Fix issues with warp effect panel -- bug (keith)  Some xFade fixes and improved UI information -- bug (keith)  Fix layered RGB star doesnt render more than 1 node -- enh (keith)  Add display of % location in morph effect assist -- bug (keith)  Some tweaks to wiring view display -- enh (keith)  Some jukebox configuration improvements -- enh (keith)  Add advance button to xFade for shows on rails -- bug (keith)  Fix blank city name sunrise/set crash -- enh (keith)  Recognise sunup and sundown and similies for sunset and sunrise -- enh (scott)  Submodel import should skip submodels that already exist in the model 2018.16 June 17, 2018
    -- enh (kevin)  Added warp effect for use with canvas blend style -- enh (scott)  Added Vixen FSEQ File Support to xSchedule